Impact of control signal phase noise on qubit fidelity: Results and Discussion

 We start with a state on the equatorial plane, aligned with the $y$-axis, and apply $\pi_x$ pulses causing the rotation around the $x$-axis: the residual amplitude modulation will act only upon the polar angle, since it is varying the amplitude of the control signal and therefore the overall rotation angle.
 In Fig.~\ref{polari}, we report the evolution of the polar angle during a sequence of 12 $\pi$-pulses with a duration of 25~ns (and a separation between pulses of 10~ns) for a qubit initial state along the negative $y$-axis.
-In this case, we generated phase noise sequences through a Gaussian FIR filter with varying center frequencies and a bandwidth of 6~MHz.
-At the lower frequencies, which are close or relatively close to the Rabi frequency (20~MHz), we observe significant effects due to coupling between the phase noise signal and the qubit (second term in the right hand side of Eq.~(\ref{modulazioni})), while at the highest considered frequency (400~MHz) there is a reduced effect, due to the residual amplitude modulation (first term in the right hand side of Eq.~(\ref{modulazioni})).
+In this case, we generated phase noise sequences through a Gaussian FIR filter with varying center frequencies and a bandwidth of 4.2~MHz. {We notice that the effect on the phase angle is essentially independent of frequency.
 There is an oscillatory behavior because the state oscillates between the negative and the positive $y$ subspace: let us assume that after the first pulse the state has rotated by an angle slightly less than 180~degrees and therefore the polar angle is slightly more than 90~degrees, let us say $90+\alpha$~degrees, the second pulse will cause a rotation again of slightly less than 180~degrees, which will lead to a polar angle of $90-\beta$~degrees, with $\beta > \alpha$, and so forth, therefore an oscillatory behavior with growing amplitude will be observed.
 The reason why the rotation is always slightly less than 180~degrees is that phase noise applied to an in-phase signal determines a partition of the pulse power between the in-phase component and the quadrature component.
 The in-phase component will always be smaller than the one without noise, as can be deduced from Eq.~(\ref{modulazioni}), where $\cos(\omega_0 t)$ is multiplied by $\cos(\theta)$, which is always less than 1.
-The amplitude growth can in practice be counteracted by slightly increasing the carrier amplitude.
+The growth of the phase error could in practice be counteracted by slightly increasing the carrier amplitude.}